SIU SOM PA PROGRAM

 Q. What qualities are you looking for in applicants?

 For the MSPA, the most academically and experientially qualified students will be invited to participate in formal interview sessions.
-Preference is given to those applicants with health care experience, exceptional academic performance, strong references and shadowed a PA-C. Selection of candidates for admission to the PA Program will be made by a committee review following the applicants’ interviews.
+Preference is given to those applicants with health care experience, exceptional academic performance, strong references, and experience shadowing a PA-C. Selection of candidates for admission to the PA Program will be made by committee review following the applicants’ interviews.

-For the MCP, an applicant must work in a clinical position and hold a Bachelors degree from an accredited Physician Assistant Program.
-For other requirements contact the Academic Advisor.
+For the MCP, an applicant must work in a clinical position and hold a Bachelors Degree from an accredited Physician Assistant Program.
+For other requirements contact the Program/Student Advisor.

 Q. What type of health care experience are you looking for in an MSPA applicant?